graph-guard/ggproxy-docs/docs/gqt-document-structure.md

 # GQT Document Structure

 Each template document consists of a `query`, `mutation`, or `subscription` definition resembling a GraphQL operation.
+A GQT template defines a maxium set of nodes a client may ask for in 1 request.

+Asking for less than what is allowed by the template (subquery) is legal.
+The order of selections in the GraphQL query doesn't matter.
+GQT is also fragment and variable agnostic, which means that the client can use any shape of a request as long as it matches the template structurally and doesn't violate input constraints.
 ```
 query {
     fruits {